anoneemo/StringS/README.md

 --------------------------------------- StringS 1.0 -------------------------------------------

 ------ by Anoneemo (a translation of SiL-La-BaH by PanToufLe - pantoufle@Quizitalia.it ) ------

 ------------------------------------------ Guide ----------------------------------------------

 WARNING: launching the game in a channel where colors are enabled is STRONGLY suggested.
 The game may get confusing if colors are disabled.

 Remember: you can open "Strings.pan" with NotePad or any other basic code/text editor.
 Do NOT edit that file if you don't know what you're doing otherwise the game may not work as intended!

 Installing the script
 ---------------------
-1) Unzip the archive inside mIRC's folder (version 5.71 or above).
+1. Unzip the archive inside mIRC's folder (version 5.71 or above).
     The "StringS.pan" file has to be in mIRC's main folder, together with the "Dictionary" folder, that contains all the necessary dictionary files.
-2) Launch mIRC and in a window of your choice, type /load -rs StringS.pan
+2. Launch mIRC and in a window of your choice, type

+        /load -rs StringS.pan

-3) If you'd like to use remote managament commands, edit the "Gamebot.txt" file and insert the channel where you want to play the game and the password to make it start (read below), then load the file typing /load -rs Gamebot.txt
+3. If you'd like to use remote managament commands, edit the "Gamebot.txt" file and insert the channel where you want to play the game and the password to make it start (read below), then load the file by typing

+        /load -rs Gamebot.txt

 Dictionary
 ----------